Michigan Legislature: Term limits

-On November 3, 1992, almost 59 percent of Michigan voters backed Proposal B, the Michigan Term Limits Amendment, which amended the State Constitution, to enact term limits on federal and state officials.
+In 1992, the Michigan public voted to enact term limits for the Michigan legislature.
 In 1995, the U.S. Supreme Court ruled that states could not enact congressional term limits, but ruled that the state-level term limits remain.
-Under the amendment, a person could be elected to the office of governor, attorney general, and secretary of state two times each.
-It also limited the number of times a person could be elected to the House of Representatives to three times, and to the Senate two times.
-A provision governing partial terms was also included.
-These provisions became Article IV, section 54 and Article V, section 30 of the Michigan Constitution.
-On November 8, 2022, voters approved Proposal 1, further limiting state representatives and senators to 12 years combined in either chamber of the legislature, but senators re-elected in 2022 would remain eligible for their new terms even if it pushed them over the 12-year limit.
+On November 8, 2022, voters approved Proposal 1, limiting state representatives and senators to 12 years combined in either chamber of the legislature, but senators re-elected in 2022 would remain eligible for their new terms even if it pushed them over the 12-year limit.